Cars 3: Music

-Soundtrack

 The soundtrack features "Run That Race", an original song written and performed by Dan Auerbach, who stated the song is "about never giving up and always trying your best".
 Auerbach said that the filmmakers showed him the story and some dialogue, from which he pieced together a story for the song.
 The soundtrack also features "Ride", an original song performed by ZZ Ward featuring Gary Clark Jr., which was released as a single on April 14, 2017.

-Score

 The film's score was composed by Pixar's frequent collaborator, Randy Newman, who previously composed the first film's score.
 Tom MacDougall, Disney's executive vice-president of music, said that Newman has "a real connection to the Cars world" and that "His ability to capture the feelings on this film, its characters, locations, and the Americana theme throughout is extraordinary-the music is so naturally fluid and inspired.
 It really feels like Randy is coming home with this score."
 Newman quoted tracks from the first film in moments where Fee "wanted to evoke an earlier time".